 - Face – Smile.
-You will look and feel better, and you will be more inviting to people.
+You will look and feel better and be more inviting to people.
 Drop the tension in your jaw.
 Most people clench their jaw most of their waking hours without knowing it.

 - Eye contact – Look people in the eye, but not in a creepy way.
 No staring contests unless you want to give off a stalker vibe.
 When you make eye contact, you make a deep connection and take in more profound levels of people’s personalities.